GeekFreak01/Keyboard/README.md

 # Keyboard OBS Controller

 This small project provides a Tkinter GUI and helper scripts to control OBS via the WebSocket interface.
+A minimal Go rewrite is available under the `golang` directory.

 ## Requirements